Swastika: Americas

-The flag of the Guna people (also "Kuna Yala" or "Guna Yala") of Panama.
-This flag, adopted in 1925, has a swastika symbol that they call Naa Ukuryaa.
+The flag of the Guna people (also "Kuna Yala" or "Guna Yala") of Panama, adopted in 1925, has a swastika symbol that they call Naa Ukuryaa.
 According to one explanation, this ancestral symbol symbolises the octopus that created the world, its tentacles pointing to the four cardinal points.

-In 1942, a ring was added to the centre of the flag to differentiate it from the symbol of the Nazi Party (this version subsequently fell into disuse).
+In 1942, a ring was added to the centre of the flag to distinguish it from the Nazi Party's symbol (this version subsequently fell into disuse).